gp70/example2/README.md

 #### A game which enables walking around a small space in a first-person perspective.
 Created with Unity, using free materials from the Unity marketplace, a 3D scan of the Apollo Belvedere by SMK - National Gallery of Denmark, and modeling help from Brian Hughes.
 Some textures and music by Gareth Petterson.

-#### NOTE: The Apollo Belvedere is a mostly nude statue, viewing discretion is advised.
+#### NOTE: The Apollo Belvedere is a mostly nude sculpture, viewing discretion is advised.